Bucs make it official: terminate Antonio Brown's contract - WHIZ News

 “We have attempted, multiple times throughout this week, to schedule an evaluation by an outside orthopedic specialist, yet Antonio has not complied,” the statement added.
 “Maintaining the health and wellness of our players is of the utmost importance to our organization.”

-While not specifying which ankle was hurt, Brown — through a statement released by his attorney on Wednesday — said an MRI performed the day after the game showed broken bone fragments, a ligament tear and cartilage loss “which are beyond painful.
+While not specifying which ankle was hurt, Brown — through the statement released by attorney Sean Burstyn — said an MRI performed Monday showed broken bone fragments, a ligament tear and cartilage loss “which are beyond painful.
 You can see the bone bulging from the outside.”

-Arians said Monday that Brown did not claim he was injured when he refused to continue playing against the Jets.
-The coach has declined to discuss specifics of the sideline conversation and insisted he had “no clue” why Brown reacted the way he did.

 Despite saying after the game that Brown was no longer a part of the defending Super Bowl champions, the 33-year-old receiver had remained on the roster.
 Wednesday’s injury report noted Brown’s absence from practice was “not injury related — personal.”